pilcrowonpaper/copenhagen/pages/passkeys.md

 The algorithm ID is from the [IANA COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml).
 ECDSA with SHA-256 (ES256) is recommended as it is widely supported.
 You can also pass `-257` for RSASSA-PKCS1-v1.5 (RS256) to support a wider range of devices but devices that only support it are rare.

 For most cases, `attestation` should be set to `"none"`.
-We don't need to verify the validity of the authenticator and we'll be limiting what devices users can use since not all authenticators support it.
+We don't need to verify of the authenticator and not all authenticators support it.

 For passkeys, `userVerification` should be set to `"required"`.
 This ensures that the authenticator prompts the user for the pin code or fingerprint.
 For using WebAuthn as a second-factor, where you just need to check that user has the device, set this is `"preferred"` or even `"discouraged"`.

 The client data JSON and authenticator data are sent to the server for verification.
 A simple way to send binary data is by encoding it with base64.
 Another option is use schemes like CBOR that encode JSON-like data into binary.

 The first step is to parse the attestation object, which is encoded with CBOR.
 This includes the attestation statement and authenticator data.
-You can use the attestation statement to verify the legitimacy of the user's device if you required it.
+You can use the attestation statement to verify the user's device if you required it.
 If you've set it to `"none"` in the client, verify that the statement format is `none`.

 ```go
 var attestationObject AttestationObject